Hema-KS-Git-Hub/BusinessAnalytics-Project/README.md

 SQL:
-						Cost-Conscious Care: Risk Analysis in the Patient Journey

-	This project focuses on uncovering the financial risks and burdens faced by patients during their healthcare journey, with a 			particular emphasis on costs not covered by payers.
+						Cost-Conscious Care: Risk Analysis in the Patient Journey This project focuses on uncovering the financial risks and burdens faced by patients during their healthcare journey, with a 			particular emphasis on costs not covered by payers.

 						Key Highlights:

-	Designed a relational data model with linked tables to ensure data integrity and consistent relationships between 						encounters, patients, payers, and procedures.
+	Designed a relational data model with linked tables to ensure data integrity and consistent relationships between encounters,patients,payers, and procedures.

 	Combined multi-source healthcare datasets to create a unified view of patient encounters and associated costs.